The Township equalization rate is: TBD of true market value

 In February of each year the Assessor's office mails "Assessment Notification Postcards" to each property owner in Long Hill township as outlined in N.J.S.A.
 54:4-38.1.
 This postcard notification lists the current assessment of the property as well as the Tax Appeal process and deadline for filling an appeal.

 It is not possible for a property owner to appeal the amount of taxes they pay but rather the assessment of the property.
-Tax appeals must be filed with the Morris County Board of Taxation by May 1st of each year.
-Appeal forms and instructions can be obtained at the Assessor's Office or click here for a printable version the Tax Appeal Form.
+Tax appeals must be filed with the Morris County Board of Taxation by April 1st of each year.
+Appeal forms and instructions can be obtained at the Morris County Board of Taxation 973-285-6707.

 Assessments are adjusted each year to reflect new construction and alterations.
 Improvements that are subject to assessment are placed on the "Added Assessment" list and submitted to the Morris County Board of Taxation on October 1st each year.
 The tax, thereon, is due on November 1st, February 1st and May 1st along with the regular tax tax bill already received in July of the tax year.